egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 TODO: code image

-This code has been years in a book without any new additions, noone communicating about it, however some would still consider it technical debt.
+This code has been years in a book without any new additions and noone communicating about it, but some would still consider it technical debt.

 There must be things that we don't take into account when thinking about "technical debt".